gambitph/Titan-Framework/README.md

 * Fixed display issue with the font option in the theme customizer
 * Fixed bug where empty multicheck returned an array
 * Fix: customizer show_font_size & show_color

-#### Version 1.6.1
-* Added missing files in the SVN

-#### Version 1.6
-* New embed method (check the getting started section)
-* New tf_create_options hook for creating options
-* New number unit parameter
-* Removed font awesome, now uses dashicons
-* Added desc params to panels, tabs and meta boxes
-* Added size attribute for the upload option
-* Deleted Uncommon Ace Extensions
-* Improve load script to meta boxes
-* Lots of bug fixes

 ## Try it Out First